Vibolrottanaseng/NLP-Assignment-2026/A6_Naive_RAG_vs_Contextual_Retrieval/README.md

-# README — NLP Assignment A6: Naive RAG vs. Contextual Retrieval
+# A6: Naive RAG vs. Contextual Retrieval

-## Student Information

 * **Student ID:** 126425
 * **Assigned Chapter:** Chapter 5
 * **Chapter Title:** *Embeddings*

-## Project Overview

 This assignment implements and compares two retrieval-based question answering approaches on the assigned textbook chapter:

 1. **Naive RAG**
 2. **Contextual Retrieval**

 The assigned chapter was determined from the last digit of the student ID.
-Since the student ID ends in **5**, the assigned chapter is **Chapter 5: Embeddings**.
+Since my student ID ends in **5**, the assigned chapter is **Chapter 5: Embeddings**.

-The project includes document extraction, preprocessing, chunking, vector indexing, retrieval-based answering, QA evaluation, ROUGE-based comparison, JSON result export, and a simple chatbot web application.
+The assignment includes document extraction, preprocessing, chunking, vector indexing, retrieval-based answering, QA evaluation, ROUGE-based comparison, JSON result export, and a simple chatbot web application.

----

-## Objectives

-The goals of this assignment are:

-* Extract and process the assigned textbook chapter.
-* Build a **Naive RAG** pipeline using standard chunking and retrieval.
-* Build a **Contextual Retrieval** pipeline by enriching chunks with additional context before embedding.
-* Prepare at least **20 question-answer pairs** from the chapter.
-* Compare both approaches using **ROUGE-1, ROUGE-2, and ROUGE-L**.
-* Develop a simple **chatbot web application** that answers questions about the assigned chapter and displays the source chunk used.

----

-## Dataset / Source Material
+## Dataset

 * **Book:** *Speech and Language Processing (3rd edition draft)*
 * **Chapter Used:** Chapter 5 — *Embeddings*